arthurbraganca7/arthurbraganca7.github.io/_pages/research.md

 -   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D. Decentralization and Land Taxation in Brazil. *Draft coming soon.*

+-   Adames, E., Araújo, R., Bragança, A., Costa, F., Gentile, F., Sant'anna, M. (January 2025).
+Quantifying the Carbon Preserved by Protected Areas in the Amazon *Submitted.*

 -   Araújo, R, Assunção, J., & Bragança, A. (May 2024).
 Transportation Infrastructure and Deforestation in the Amazon.
      *Revise & Resubmit*, **Journal of Development Economics**.
 [PDF](http://arthurbraganca7.github.io/files/Infrastructure_deforestation_GE.pdf). \
     Media: